 *A scattered set of 19th century Americans had already explored deviation from this.
-Whitman of course, who while still living was translated into French by and influential French vers libre poet Jules Laforgue.
+Whitman of course, who while still living was translated into French by an influential French vers libre poet Jules Laforgue.
 Stephen Crane with his own free verse collection of short poems “Black Riders.”
-Just-published posthumously Emily Dickinson had her extreme compression and homey images, but still could be read as sloppy with her meter and rhyme, though the first publications of Dickinson tried to regularize those “faults.”
+Just-published posthumously Emily Dickinson had her extreme compression and homey images, but still could be read as only sloppy with her meter and rhyme, though the first publications of Dickinson tried to regularize those “faults.”

 **The unpictured David Crosby was all over the songs on this LP, but he’d just been fired from The Byrds.
 It’s been claimed that the horse in the 4th window was representing Crosby.
-One retort to that was if they’d wanted to represent the infamously cantankerous Crosby, they would have used a picture of the other end of the horse.
+One retort to that: if they’d wanted to represent the infamously cantankerous Crosby, they would have used a picture of the other end of the horse.

 I’m trying to get back into the swing of production of audio pieces here, so maybe the best way to get around that is to not “produce” an audio piece.
 Here’s a field recording I made just south of the Canadian border this month while working out music for E. E. Cummings’ early poem “Summer Silence.”